-- Pupils are expected to attend school regularly and to arrive punctually at school 8.30 8.50am - If late, pupils must sign in at the school office - If pupils are required to leave the premises during the school day they must sign in and out at the school office.
+- Pupils are expected to attend school regularly and to arrive punctually at school between 8.30 8.55am - If late after the gates are locked, pupils must sign in at the school office. - If pupils are required to leave the premises during the school day they must sign in and out at the school office.
 (This is for their safety as well as administrative purposes) - Pupils, parents and carers should inform their class teacher if there is a problem that may lead to their absence, e.g. bullying, long-term medical issues etc. - Pupils should understand that only 'real' illnesses can be a reason for absence.